Activity

 Follow these steps to revoke all access:

-On the page, click Revoke All.
+1. On the Activity page, click Revoke All.
 A warning popup appears.